 This week I am looking into a natural food additive called carrageenan.
 Never heard of it?
 Well, it is worth looking out for.
-It is known to aggravate typical IBS symptoms, like difficult digestion and diarrhea.
+It is known to aggravate typical IBS symptoms, like bloating, difficult digestion and diarrhoea.

 So what is carrageenan?

 Carrageenan (or E407) is a natural carbohydrate extracted from red seaweed.
 The food industry uses it in processed foods for its gelling, thickening and stabilising properties.